iterative/dvc.org/content/docs/command-reference/stage/list.md

   directories given as `targets`, and in their subdirectories.
 If there are no directories among the targets, this option has no effect.

-- `--all` - lists all of the stages present in the repo, regardless of the targets.
+- `--all` - lists all of the stages from all `dvc.yaml` files in the repo, regardless of the targets.

 - `--fail` - fails immediately if any `dvc.yaml` files have syntax errors.
 By